Roasted Butternut Squash is simply the best! With beautifully caramelized exteriors and tender sweet interiors, you’ll be hooked after one bite!

 - 1/4 teaspoon pepper

-- 1 tablespoon light brown sugar, optional
+- 1 tablespoon light brown sugar optional

 Instructions

-- PREP: Preheat the oven to 425 degrees F (220 degrees C).
-Grab out an extra-large sheet pan (See Note 2) or two smaller ones and set them aside.
+- Preheat oven to 425°F (220°C).
+Grab an extra-large sheet pan (see note 2) or 2 smaller ones and set aside.

-- CUT THE SQUASH INTO CUBES: Rinse the squash under cold water.
+- Rinse the squash under cold water.
 Use a sharp vegetable peeler to peel the entire squash.
-Place the squash on a firm, heavy-duty cutting board.
-Using a very sharp chef's knife, cut off the top stem and about 1/4th-inch from the bottom.
-Cut the squash in half (crosswise) where the "neck" meets the wider, base-end section.
-Now cut each section in half again, right down the middle to get 4 pieces.
-Use a spoon to scrape out all the seeds and stringy parts from the insides of the base of the squash.
-You can save the seeds and roast them — See Note 3.Lay each of the halves cut-side down and then cut each half into 1/2-inch slices.
-Cut these half-moon pieces into 1/2-inch cubes.
-Aim for even-sized pieces as much as possible, but it's okay if the cubes are not in a perfect square.
+Place the squash on a heavy-duty cutting board.
+Using a very sharp knife, cut off the top stem and about 1/4th-inch from the bottom.
+Cut the squash in half (crosswise) where the “neck” meets the wider, base-end section.
+Cut each section in half again, right down the middle to get 4 pieces.
+Use a spoon to scrape out all the seeds and stringy parts from the inside.
+You can save the seeds and roast them–check out FAQs for instructions.

 Video